 TCA is an abbreviation for trichloroacetic acid, which is the chemical acid used by Dr. Green for chemical peels and TCA Cross.
 “Cross” is an acronym for the chemical reconstruction of skin scars method, using a strong trichloroacetic acid placed directly into atrophic scars.
 TCA Cross was invented many years ago by a Korean Dermatologist, and is uniquely suitable for treating ice pick acne scars.
 TCA Cross is used primarily in boxcar scars, rolling acne scars, and ice-pick scars.
 Minute amounts of TCA, in high concentrations, (70 to 100%), are deposited directly into the surface of the atrophic scar.
 The goal of TCA Cross is to stimulate the formation of new elastin and collagen production.
-TCA Cross can be used on most skin types, with typically 3 to 5 treatments, spaced 6-8 weeks apart for the best cosmetic results.
+TCA Cross can be used on most skin types (TCA Cross is not suitable for skin types 3 or darker), with typically 3 to 5 treatments, spaced 6-8 weeks apart for the best cosmetic results.
 For some patients with atrophic scars, TCA Cross works even better than Fraxel (TM) laser treatments.
 TCA Cross treatments are safe and effective, with minimal discomfort.

 What are the 3 main types of acne scars?